ical-org/ical.net/Readme.txt

-DDay.iCal is an iCalendar, also known as RFC2445, class library for .NET 2.0 and above.
-It's aimed at providing full RFC 2445 compliance, while providing the highest level of compatibility with popular calendaring applications.
+DDay.iCal is an iCalendar (RFC2445) class library for .NET 2.0 and above.
+It's aimed at providing full RFC 2445 compliance, while providing full compatibility with popular calendaring applications.

 ===============================================================